digit987/titanic_competition/README.md

 # Titanic-Competition
-This project is a copy of submission for Kaggle Competition
+Submitted this project for Kaggle Competition.